pyro-ppl/pyro/docs/source/contrib.mue.rst

 ``pyro.contrib.mue`` provides modeling tools for working with biological sequence data.
-In particular it implements MuE distributions, which are used as a fully probabilistic alternative to multiple sequence alignment-based preprocessing.
+In particular it implements MuE distributions, which are used as a fully generative alternative to multiple sequence alignment-based preprocessing.

 Reference: